Up to 35% off Raised Beds

 ‘Blue Tit’ has incredibly delicate light purple flowers that bloom in early spring.

 The foliage on this variety is evergreen and will hold its dark green color all year round.
 The leaves are about one inch long and accent the purple flowers beautifully.
-Blue tit is great for containers or small garden spaces and is cold-hardy.
+This dwarf rhododendron variety is great for containers or small garden spaces.
+Its bloom time is early to mid spring.

 ‘Dreamland’